 - Always check the interest rate offered by the bank on the types of recurring deposit accounts.
 It is to be noted the amount of interest offered by the bank depends upon the tenure, type of RD account, amount to be deposited, etc.

 - The tenure to lock a recurring deposit account varies from bank to bank.
 There are banks that offer short, mid-term and long term recurring deposit account options, whereas, there are also banks that do not offer short/mid-term recurring deposit account options

-- Check if the bank allows partial withdrawal
+- Check to see if your bank allows partial withdrawals

-Recurring deposit accounts are the safest option to invest in, as they do not get impacted by the market conditions.
-Also, such an account helps the account holder to save an extra amount of money and get the matured amount along with the earned interest after maturity.
-Before investing in recurring deposit accounts, it is advised to compare a number of banks, the interest offered by them, their recurring deposit account related policies, etc.
+Recurring deposit accounts are the safest way to invest because they are unaffected by market conditions.
+Furthermore, such an account allows the account holder to save extra money and receive the matured amount as well as the earned interest after maturity.
+Before investing in recurring deposit accounts, it is advisable to compare a number of banks, their interest rates, recurring deposit account policies, etc.